JCLemme/thanks-lisp/README.md

 * Macros
 * Usually doesn't segfault

-The goal is to see how much I can get done before Thanksgiving, at which point I'll **throw it all away** and start over.
+~~The goal is to see how much I can get done before Thanksgiving, at which point I'll **throw it all away** and start over.~~

+On a winning streak and didn't want to stop.
+New goal is christmas?

  ---